-Applications for Muso's Communications Fellowship is currently open.
-Please see below for more information and how to apply.
-All other fellowship positions are currently closed.
-We look forward to re-opening applications in mid-2018 for 2019 start dates.
+Applications for Muso's fellowships are currently closed.
+Please see below for more information on our fellowship positions.
+Applications for Muso will re-open in early 2020.
 In the meantime, feel free to contact us with any questions.

 Each year, Muso selects up to four exceptional applicants as Capacity Building Fellows, working to strengthen our health system in Mali.
 The year-long volunteer Capacity Building Fellow positions are high impact roles.
 As we are a small, rapidly growing global health organization, each fellow plays an important role in the strategic growth of our work, and has a tangible impact on the hundreds of thousands of community members we serve.
 Through our close partnerships with Partners in Health, Tostan, MASS Design, Medic Mobile, and others, fellows also connect into the broader movement of global health equity.

 Muso’s fellowship posts begin with flexible start dates that depend on departure dates of outgoing fellows.
 Fellows participate in pre-departure orientation with Muso’s CEO, followed by two weeks of intensive field training and orientation with Malian program directors and other program staff.